 3. Include copies of consent forms (or cover letters for surveys, questionnaires and interviews).
 Use of the checklists will ensure that the content of these forms/letters meets guidelines.

 4. This form should be signed by the principal researcher.
-For student research, the form should be signed by the student researcher, the faculty sponsor and the department chair.
+For student research, the form should be signed by the student researcher and the faculty sponsor.
 The application will not be reviewed if any of these signatures is missing.

 5. E-mail submissions of documentation (as attachments) is strongly encouraged by the IRB.
 Send materials to email@example.com.

 6. Paper forms should be submitted only via Campus Box 109.

 7. This IRB office is currently located in Morgan Hall (LRC), Room 310.

 8. All research proposals should be submitted to and approved by the IRB before any data are collected.
 The IRB will not approve any project after the fact.

 Applications are reviewed by the IRB on a continuous basis throughout the fall and spring terms.
 Applications submitted during the summer term may experience significant delays in processing, as the IRB maintains only minimal operations during these months.

 The California University of Pennsylvania Institutional Review Board (IRB) is a standing committee, constituted according to federal regulations, that is responsible for ensuring that the rights and welfare of human research participants are protected.
 All members of the University community who engage in activities that are classified as research involving human participants must submit their research proposals to the IRB for review and approval.
 Furthermore, any organization conducting research in which members of the Cal U community are research subjects must have its research project approved by the IRB.